Report: Odell Beckham Jr., Giants Agree to Record 5-Year, $95 Million Contract

 Report: Odell Beckham Jr., Giants Agree to Record 5-Year, $95 Million ContractAugust 27, 2018

-The New York Giants and superstar wide receiver Odell Beckham Jr. reportedly eached an agreement Monday on a five-year, $95 million max contract.
+The New York Giants and superstar wide receiver Odell Beckham Jr. reportedly reached an agreement on a five-year, $95 million contract extension Monday.

-Josina Anderson of ESPN reported the agreement, noting that $65 million is guaranteed money.
-Beckham's teammate Roger Lewis also shared a video of the receiver dancing in the locker room after the deal was done:
+Josina Anderson of ESPN broke news of the agreement, noting that $65 million is guaranteed.

+Beckham's teammate, Roger Lewis, shared a video of him dancing in the locker room after the deal was done:

 Roger Lewis @OttoLewis_